onflow/flow-cli/CONTRIBUTING.md

 - Code should pass all tests: `make test`

 # CLI Guidelines
-This is a design guideline used for development of Flow CLI.
-Purpose of this guidline is to achieve consistency across new features and allow composability of commands that build the fundaments of great CLI design.
+This is a design guideline used for the development of the Flow CLI.
+The purpose of this guideline is to achieve consistency across new features and allow composability of commands that build the fundamentals of great CLI design.

 > Whatever software you’re building, you can be absolutely certain that people will
 > use it in ways you didn’t anticipate.
 Your software will become a part in a larger